Sharma1820/github_practice/README.md

 # github_practice
-This repo is for leaning purpose
+This repo is for learning purpose